Aaron-Bopp/Obsidian-notes/D&D/D&D/MOTW/Adventures/Attack of the Rapid Moss.md

 *Minion: Guardian (motivation: to bar a way or protect something)*

 Dr. Cornwall is a 50-year-old scientist.
 He is short with greying black hair and a long beard.
 He discovered the Moss Brain and set up a research lab in the woods to study it.
 However, as time went on exposure to the brain allowed the creature to slowly take over his mind, corrupting him.
 Dr Cornwall’s sole desire is now ‘to spread the moss across all corners of the globe’.
 With the moss starting to spread, the brain now uses him as its puppet, forcing him to protect the brain with his life.
 He knows how to make a poison that will kill the Moss Brain and completely sever its psychic connection to its moss, stopping it from spreading.
-Unless the hunters can break him free of the brain’s control, there is no way he will reveal this information.
+Unless [[the hunters]] can break him free of the brain’s control, there is no way he will reveal this information.

-**Attacks:** **Shotgun** 3-harm close messy loud. **Armour:** None.
+**Attacks:** **Shotgun** 3-[[harm]] close messy loud. **Armour:** None.

 **Harm Capacity:** 7. <sup>\[\]\[\]\[\]\[\]\[\]\[\]\[\]</sup> **Weakness:** He is a normal human.